 Our first (half) day out, is a late summer six-mile ramble through Brent and try it Barnet that starts just six minutes from West Hampstead!
 On this Sunday afternoon, we watched swans corralling signets in Welsh Harp reservoir, discovered Brent’s oldest building, ate a wild apple, and still couldn’t avoid spotting the Shard.

 Our path was one section of the Capital Ring – a sort of pedestrian M25 that circles London.

 We took the Thameslink north to Hendon (£1.70 with Oyster travelcard) – it really is just six minutes.
-A brisk cut across Hendon Broadway with its seemingly incongruous fishing tackle shop took us to the glorious leafy surrounds of Cool Oak Lane.
+A brisk cut across Hendon Broadway with its seemingly incongruous fishing tackle shop took us to cialis no prescription canada the glorious leafy surrounds of Cool Oak Lane.
 There were indeed some cool-looking oaks on this shady walkway, already laden with acorns.
-There’s a narrow bridge that has its own pedestrian light – when the man goes green the cars have to stop and you can saunter across the http://adchix.com/discount-online-cialis bridge.
+There’s a narrow bridge that has its own pedestrian light – when the man goes green the cars have to stop and you can saunter across the http://fertilityroad.com/levitra-in-spain bridge.
 Then head left – despite signs pointing both left and right.

 After crossing the road, the park becomes more of a wood, and the path takes the only major climb of the route – a short pull up to Barn Hill.

 Having barely seen a soul since entering Fryent Park, there were a few families enjoying the pond up here, replete with moorhens.
 The views of Wembley stadium from the trig point must be hard to beat, and a clearing to the east lets you glimpse the glass and steel structures of the City – the Gherkin and cialis for woman Shard both visible in the haze.
 For some reason there was a watermelon cut in half and lying on the grass as if picnickers had been forced to leave in a hurry and feared it might weigh them down as they fled.